Paleo Pizza

 This post may contain affiliate links.
 See my disclosure policy.

-paleo pizza crusts with basil.
+paleo pizza with arugula, cheese, and pepperoni.

 Table of Contents

-3. How to make a paleo pizza crust
+3. How to make paleo pizza

 5. Storage instructions